This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 • Nature et Progrès (association)

-Did you know that?
-Some labels certify an organic cosmetic product as soon as it contains at least 10% of organic ingredients.
+Did you know?
+Some labels certify an organic cosmetics product when it contains at least 10% organic ingredients.

-In addition, to be able to claim the % of ingredients of natural or organic origin, it is necessary to refer to the ISO 16128 standard.
-This norm is an international standard used to define a process, a quality.
-It describes the methods for calculating the Natural, Natural Origin, Organic and Organic Origin Indices.
-From these are calculated the percentages of natural and organic in a finished product.
+What's more, to be able to claim the % of ingredients of natural or organic origin, we need to refer to ISO 16128.
+This is an international standard used to define processes and quality.
+It describes methods for calculating Natural, Natural Origin, Organic and Organic Origin Indices.
+These are used to calculate the natural and organic percentages of a finished product.

-• The green dot means that the company participates in the financing of a system of management, sorting and recycling of packaging waste.
+• The green dot Green Dot: means that the company contributes to financing a system for managing, sorting and recycling packaging waste.

 • The Möbius strip informs us that the packaging is fully or partially recyclable.